amit1021/EX2-oop/README.md

 **Utils: all the help function in the various classes.

 **KML_Logger: this class allows to export the graph,Robots and Fruits to a KML file.

+**HashMapComperator: this class is designed to compare values in HashMap to find the best scores in the game.